Sterile vs. Clean Rooms: Meaning, Differences & Use Cases

 What industries prefer sterile manufacturing and sterile environments?

-Among others, injections, infusions, organ transplant solutions, but also ophthalmic preparations require a sterile environment.
+Among others, injections, infusions, organ transplant solutions, but also ophthalmic preparations (medicinal solutions for the eye) require a sterile environment.
 For these processes, it is of vital importance that they are not contaminated with microbes during manufacturing, processing or storage.
-A sterile environment is a clean room where the possibility of this is entirely ruled out, since the system is closed, microorganism cannot be found.
+A sterile environment is a clean room where the possibility of contamination is entirely ruled out — also known as a sterile room — since the system is closed, microorganisms cannot be found.

 Sterile environments are common in the pharmaceutical and medical field where the presence of microorganism would bear great risk